rodrigobressan/rodrigobressan.github.io/_posts/2023-02-15-lynis-audit.md

 ---

-Healthcare organizations face a unique challenge when it comes to securing patient data in the the cloud.
-Ensuring HIPAA (Health Insurance Portability and Accountability Act) compliance is a top priority when it comes to healthcare.
+Healthcare organizations face a unique challenge when it comes to securing patient data in the cloud.
+Ensuring [HIPAA (Health Insurance Portability and Accountability Act)](https://www.cdc.gov/phlp/publications/topic/hipaa.html) compliance is a top priority when it comes to healthcare related software.
 To make this process more approachable, we're going to explore how to use Lynis, a fantastic open-source security auditing tool, to perform a HIPAA compliance audit in your AWS healthcare environment.

 ### What is Lynis?